leannejdong/CppCon2020-snack/README.md

 ### Leanne

+* What sanitizer do you use in your builds? (none, Address, Leak, Memory, UB, Thread)
 * What is your view on raw ptrs?
 Do you still use them?
 Why?
 Smart ptrs?
 * What choices of error handling are used in your code base? {exceptions, bool, error return codes with int or enums, success/failure objects (like boost.outcome/expected?)
 * What was your second programming language?